chenyangzhi88/RenaDB/README.md

-# RenaDB is a high performance kv database
+# RenaDB is kv database